 Build resilience with credential management

-When a credential is presented to Azure AD in a token request, there are multiple dependencies that must be available for validation.
-The first authentication factor relies on Azure AD authentication, and in some cases on on-premises infrastructure.
+When a credential is presented to Microsoft Entra ID in a token request, there are multiple dependencies that must be available for validation.
+The first authentication factor relies on Microsoft Entra authentication and, in some cases, on on-premises infrastructure.
 For more information on hybrid authentication architectures, see Build resilience in your hybrid infrastructure.

 If you implement a second factor, the dependencies for the second factor are added to the dependencies for the first.
-For example, if your first factor is via PTA, and your second factor is SMS, your dependencies are:
+For example, if your first factor is via PTA and your second factor is SMS, your dependencies are as follows.

-Because authentication methods have different dependencies, it’s a good idea to enable users to register for as many second-factor options as possible.
-Be sure to include second factors with different dependencies if possible.
-For example, Voice call and SMS as second factors share the same dependencies, so having them as the only options does not mitigate risk.
+Because authentication methods have different dependencies, it's a good idea to enable users to register for as many second factor options as possible.
+Be sure to include second factors with different dependencies, if possible.
+For example, Voice call and SMS as second factors share the same dependencies, so having them as the only options doesn't mitigate risk.

-For second factors, the Microsoft Authenticator app or other authenticator apps using time-based one time passcode (TOTP) or OATH hardware tokens have the fewest dependencies, and are therefore more resilient.
+For second factors, the Microsoft Authenticator app or other authenticator apps using time-based one time passcode (TOTP) or OAuth hardware tokens have the fewest dependencies and are, therefore, more resilient.

 How do multiple credentials help resilience?